 How to Start Your Chicken Garden in 4 Easy Steps

-1. Plan your garden (layers in a garden, herbs in a garden, links etc)
+1. Plan your garden (layers and herbs in a garden)

 There are two other blog posts here that go with this article and can help you plan in more detail.
 In the first of the two, I talk about the layers you can plant in a chicken garden.
 Having these layers is important for a sustainable garden.
 Basically, you want to plan so you have a higher level (tall trees) and a lower level (shrubs and small trees) and herbs, flowers, etc. Learn more about that here.